KatieCoard/katiecoard.github.io/_posts/2016-03-10-Fourreasonsyoushouldknowmoreaboutrotaryeclubs.md

 ---
 Want to help rethink Rotary?
 Here’s four reasons why you should learn more about e-clubs!

 Recently, I was invited by the Rotary e-club committee to talk about Rethink Rotary and how that relates to e-clubs.
-At the end of the meeting I was asked, “When you were founding a club whyd did you not consider an e-club?”.
+At the end of the meeting I was asked, “When you were founding a club why did you not consider an e-club?”.
 My response was brief and honest.
 I simply did not know it was possible.

 I’m not going to advocate that e-clubs are for everyone but they are a way of doing Rotary, that non Rotary e-clubs shouldn’t ignore.
 So here are four reasons why every Rotarian should learn more about e-clubs: